thehijacker/home-assistant-jukebox/README.md

 This is a fork of original project made/edited/updated by [lukx](https://github.com/lukx/home-assistant-jukebox).
 I added couple of new functions like:

 * Displaying station logo image and station name on media player
-* Adding option to display custom sensor text (song author and title)
+* Added option to display custom sensor text (song author and title)
+* Added a power off button, that turns off player
 * Fix (workaround) for long playback start for specific radio stations
 * Fix for icons not showing up after HA update to version 2021.11.X

+** Tested and working great on my _Google Nest_ speakers **

 # Jukebox Card for Home-Assistant